 Professional presenters, salespeople, developers, designers, teachers, event spokespersons – we all have the problem of sharing PPT slides with a wider audience.
 Live presentations are cool, but they impose evident limitations.
 Those 10 – 100 listeners in the room will definitely enjoy the good vibes and a proper joke that come in a package with a nice presentation.
 Yet there are thousands of people out there who didn’t attend your class or event, but could make good use of your findings.

-There’s a bunch of Web 2.0-based slide hosting services out there that can help you upload and share a presentation without quality losses or security implications.
-For example, iSpring Cloud is a slide hosting service that provides storage and sharing, plus more features like tracking.
+There’s a bunch of web-based slide hosting services out there that can help you upload and share a presentation without quality losses or security implications, for example, SlideShare, MyPlick, and Slideboom.

 On the downside, some services do make your presentation look different from the original PowerPoint.
 You can’t really expect the service to emulate all the effects, so you’d want to get familiar with the limitations beforehand.

 Here’s another nifty option that helps reach a wider audience.
-Convert your presentation to video and place it on YouTube to start gathering coveted views, likes and comments.
-Just pick your custom converter and get started.
-River, Movavi, Wondershare … – you are free to choose.
-Most solutions act as add-ins to your PowerPoint, creating a separate tab or command on the menu.
+Convert your presentation to video and place it on YouTube to start gathering coveted views, likes, and comments.
+Just pick your custom converter like iSpring Converter Pro and get started.
+It acts as an add-in to your PowerPoint, creating a separate tab or command on the menu.

 Use cases in this scenario are innumerable, yet it seems particularly good for explainer videos.
 It’s a great example in which video definitely beats slides.
-Video presentations run smoothly, with no need to click for a next slide or a pop-up.
+Video presentations and video tutorials run smoothly, with no need to click for a next slide or a pop-up.

 4. Share via an LMS

-Those in the educational sphere may opt for an LMS.
-An LMS is basically a service for administration and delivery of education courses or training programs.
-More often than not, such systems include features for online collaboration to encourage regular feedback and knowledge transfer.
+Those in the educational sphere may opt for a Learning Management System (LMS).
+An LMS is basically a service for administration and delivery of education courses, online classes or training programs.
+Most LMSs include features for online collaboration to encourage regular feedback and knowledge transfer.

 Least sophisticated therefore highly popular, this method has its pros and cons.
 Indeed, you might be well off uploading your presentation on DropBox or Google Drive and sharing a link with a buddy.
 However, your buddies might not have PowerPoint installed.
 Or, chances are, they are using an older version, so turns out the slides just won’t open, and the visual frills you sweated over three nights in a row will get lost.
 Also make sure you always indicate file size, as a download may result in a very lengthy process for some people.

 Besides, there are security risks to consider.
-The presentation might end up in the wrong hands and get copied, modified and distributed across the web before you even know it.
-It would be a shame to compromise your work, so if your content is sensitive and better kept from prying eyes, it makes sense to consider the safer options described above.
+The presentation might get copied, modified and distributed across the web before you even know it.
+If your content is sensitive and better kept from prying eyes, it makes sense to consider the safer options described above.
 To learn more about how to protect PowerPoint slides, also read this article.

-Here’s our Top 5 ways on sharing PowerPoint presentations online.
-There might be more solutions already available or hatching at this very moment, so we don’t claim to be the world’s foremost authority here.
+Here are our Top 5 ways of sharing PowerPoint presentations online.
 Hopefully, we managed to convey the feeling of how cool it is to broadcast your materials to a bigger audience yet stay in control of things.
 Whatever option you choose, make sure you get the most out of PowerPoint, which is a tremendously powerful tool, indeed.

 Good luck with your presentations, and stay tuned for more tech notes!